 It's easy!
 Click any "Book a Session" button on the website, or click here; choose an appointment type from the drop-down menu, and the appointment day and time that works best for you.
 (You will be asked to make a quick profile with thera-LINK the first time you request an appointment.)
 That's it!

 While this may depend on the severity and complexity of your problem(s), most patients meet their goals within 5 visits, spread out over 6-8 weeks.
 We will discuss my specific recommendations for you during our initial visit, following your detailed evaluation.

 Each appointment is a full hour, except for our free 15-minute consultation.

 Do I need a prescription or referral from my doctor to see you?

-Both IL and NJ are "direct access" states for physical therapy.
+IL, CA and NJ are all "direct access" states for physical therapy.
 This means that you do not need a prescription or referral to begin care with a physical therapist.
 In order to provide you with the best care possible, I will keep your physician or other health care provider of your choice "in the loop" by providing them with a detailed report following your first visit.